PureStorage-OpenConnect/px-gitops/create-branch/readme.md

   2. A git-server namespace containing a repository.
   3. Utilities: kubectl, git
   4. An s3 compatible bucket with credentials in hand.
+  5. You should have the latest version of git on your local system.

 **To start the deployment for the first time**